edomozh/Shaper/README.md

 # Progest structure

+## Visualizer

-Visualizer should create an image to show all shapes on the screen.
+Should create an image from List<Shapes>.

+## Shaper
-Shaper is a library with two public methods.
+It is a library to play with shapes.
-- FindAllForegroundShapes(int amountToFind, IEnumerable<Shape> shapes)
+- Shaper.FindAllForegroundShapes(int amountToFind, IEnumerable<Shape> shapes)
-- FindAllForegroundShapesAsync(int amountToFind, IEnumerable<Shape> shapes)
+- Shaper.FindAllForegroundShapesAsync(int amountToFind, IEnumerable<Shape> shapes)
+- Shaper.Fabrica.GetList(int count, int minSize, int maxSize, Random randomizer, params Type[] types)...

+## ShaperTests

-ShaperTests is NUnit tests for Shaper.
+It is NUnit tests for Shaper.

+## ShaperClient

-ShaperClient is a UI to easy demonstrate the result.
+It is a UI to easy demonstrate the result.

-Shuffler is a lubrary to shuffle shapes on the "table".

 # Algorithm ideas